aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 <a name="IMjaY"></a>
 #### 18、Write data to OSS by archive or low frequency
-<br />When writing a distcp task to OSS, you can use -- archive and -- ia to specify whether to write the task to OSS in archive or low frequency mode for data storage.
+<br />When writing a distcp task to OSS, you can use --archive and --ia to specify whether to write the task to OSS in archive or low frequency mode for data storage.

 Use the archive sample command as follows:
 ```bash